-The permit establishes effluent limits for the end of pipe, which are protective of the designated uses for class 4B waters as defined in Chapter 1 of Wyoming Water Quality Rules and Regulations.
-These include recreation, agriculture, wildlife, industry and scenic value.
+The permit establishes effluent limits for the end of pipe, which are protective of the designated uses for class 2AB waters as defined in Chapter 1 of Wyoming Water Quality Rules and Regulations.
+These include game and non-game fish, aquatic life other than fish, recreation, agriculture, wildlife, industry and scenic value.
 Water quality based effluent limits for this permit are based on standards which are intended to protect for the above listed designated uses and reflect the application of "tier 1" antidegradation protection.
-Tier 1 antidegradation protection is the basic level of protection which applies to all waters of the state, as described in the Wyoming Surface Water Quality Standards "Implementation Policies for Antidegradation."
+Tier 1 antidegradation protection is the basic level of protection that applies to all waters of the state, as described in the Wyoming Surface Water Quality Standards "Implementation Policies for Antidegradation."